Family-friendly hikes in the North Island | Apollo NZ

 Getting to the Queenstown Branch

-Our Queenstown shuttle operates from 8am to 3:30pm, Monday to Sunday.
-It is available on request and can fit up to nine people.
-On arrival at Queenstown Airport, head out the main entrance, to the Commercial Transfers area, and use the Freephone located there to call us.
+On arrival at Queenstown Airport, head out of the main entrance, to the Commercial Transfers area, and use the Freephone located there to call us.
 You will see instructions to press 809.
-Once you dial, you’ll be given three options; press “require assistance” and this will put you directly through to the Branch for pick up.
-If you wait here, the white electric shuttle with maui logos will be there to pick you up.
+Once you dial, you’ll be given three options; press “Require Assistance” and this will put you directly through to the Branch for pick up.
+If you wait here, the white electric shuttle with our logos will be there to pick you up.

 There is no customer parking available inside the grounds of our branch, but there is a wide range of safe, secure, convenient and affordable parking options situated close by.
-We recommend using Parkopedia to research options.

 Queenstown Branch